mortezamg63/Notes-in-tensorflow/README.md

 ```

-In order to verify that all things are working fine, I take one image with values one in all pixels in input image.
-Then apply our concolutional layer with four angles 0, 90,-90 and 180 degrees.
+In order to verify that all things are working fine, I took one image with values one in all pixels as input image.
+Then I apply my defined convolutional layer to four angles 0, 90,-90 and 180 degrees.
 For this purpose I create an image using np.ones function in numpy module and feed it to the convolution layer as following:

 ```ruby
 logit,concat = parallel_layer(x,[0,90, -90, 180])